MechanicalSoup/MechanicalSoup/README.md

 MechanicalSoup
 ==============

-A Mechanize-inspired Python library for automating interaction with websites.
+A Python library for automating interaction with websites.
 MechanicalSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
 It doesn't do Javascript.

-I was a fond user of the Python [Mechanize](https://github.com/jjlee/mechanize) library, but unfortunately it's [incompatible with Python 3](https://github.com/jjlee/mechanize/issues/96), and its development has halted.
+I was a fond user of the [Mechanize](https://github.com/jjlee/mechanize) library, but unfortunately it's  [incompatible with Python 3](https://github.com/jjlee/mechanize/issues/96) and development is inactive.
 MechanicalSoup provides a similar API, built on Python giants [Requests](http://docs.python-requests.org/en/latest/) (for http sessions) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) (for document navigation).

 Installation
 ------